Expert insights, academic papers, and videos to fuel your chip-to-cloud security compliance.

 Can you summarize FortifyIQ’s overall goal with FortiPQC?

-Our goal with FortiPQC, across software, hardware, and hybrid systems, is to make post-quantum protection intrinsic, certifiable, and practical for every device class.
-We achieve this by applying algorithmic protections that leave our protected devices to rival the PPA (Power-Performance-Area) of unprotected implementations, even in the most constrained configurations, only doubling latency without power or area penalties.
+Our goal with FortiPQC, across software, hardware, and hybrid systems, is to make protected post-quantum cryptography intrinsic, certifiable, and practical for every device class.
+We achieve this by applying algorithmic protections that allow our protected PQC to rival the PPA (Power-Performance-Area) of unprotected implementations, tunable to the most constrained configurations.
 FortiPQC delivers high-assurance post-quantum cryptography ready for real-world deployment.

 What standards and certifications does FortiPQC address?